ewint814/ewint814/README.md

 ## Hi there 👋

 I am a Data Scientist with experience as an Associate Consultant and a background in Chemical and Biomolecular Engineering.
 Graduated General Assembly Immersive Data Science Bootcamp in June of 2024.
-These projects give a glimpse into some of the cool projects and skills I have leafrned throughout my Data Science journey.
+These projects give a glimpse into some of the cool skills I have learned throughout my Data Science journey.

 Proficient in SQL, Python, Mathcad, Matlab, Excel, and GraphPad Prism.
 Also enjoy playing basketball, football, golf, and pickleball, as well as traveling and hiking with my dog!